6thquake/react-material/docs/src/pages/guides/migration-v0.x/migration-v0.x.md

 ### Where should I start in a migration?

-1. Start by installing the v1.x version of Material-UI along side the v0.x version.
+1. Start by installing the v1.x version of React-Material along side the v0.x version.
    [**Yarn**](https://github.com/yarnpkg/yarn) provides an alias feature to do so:

   ```sh